Portland, Oregon Natural Disaster List. Is your Home Safe?

 Article thumbnail

-It’s no secret that the climate in Portland, Oregon and the entire Pacific Northwest is changing.
+It’s no secret that the climate in Portland, Oregon, and the entire Pacific Northwest is changing.
 Natural disasters happen everywhere, and certain areas are more prone to certain types than others.
 So, what about Portland?
-Here, we’re generally spared the tornadoes and cyclones of the Midwest and the tsunami that threatens the west coast, but Portland does have its fair share of past and potential natural disasters to keep in mind.

-While we don’t want to alarm anyone and scare you away from buying a home here, we do want to make visible some of the natural disasters all Portland residents need to know about.
+While we don’t want to cause alarm and scare you away from buying a home here, we do want to make visible some of the natural disasters all Portland residents need to know about.
 In fact, we’re sharing this information because we DO want you to invest in Portland.
-And we want you to know everything you need to know to make a well-informed decision.
+We want you to know everything you need to know to make a well-informed decision.
 Knowing what might happen is the first step in making the right decision about which home to buy and making sure you’re prepared should Mother Nature decide to unleash.

 1. Portland Floods

 Portland has seen a few significant floods throughout history.
 Both the Willamette and Columbia Rivers spilled over their banks back in 1894, wreaking havoc on the city.
 In 1948, the Columbia, once again, rose and wiped out the community of Vanport, displacing many of its residents.
-The last—and largest—major flood in the area was in 1996, when the Willamette overflowed leaving behind fatalities and significant monetary damage.
+The last—and largest—major flood in the area was in 1996, when the Willamette overflowed, leaving behind fatalities and significant monetary damage.

 The City of Portland has made strides in infrastructure improvements to prevent, or at least diminish, catastrophic damage from flooding in the future.
 They also offer reimbursements to some who install rain gardens for flood abatement.